 That Americans call this vegetable "eggplant" should tip us off that the first varieties brought to the colonies were not large and purple.
 According to William Woys Weaver in his book Heirloom Vegetable Gardening, 'Old White Eggplant' was the earliest type to reach England, back in the 1500s.
 This was an ornamental variety with fruit that resembled a chicken egg.
 Eh voila!
 The British shared both the plant and its moniker with us.
 The small, white varieties are more of a novelty to grow but can be edible if harvested when very young.
 As they fully ripen, they turn a bright yellow.

 The National Gardening Bureau (NGB) has designated 2008 the Year of the Eggplant.
 You can visit the NGB at ngb.org.Continue to 2 of 9 below.

 There are still white-skinned varieties in cultivation, particularly in Southeast Asia.
 More readily available here, 'Casper' is an elongated, white skinned variety that matures fairly early and has a mild, almost mushroom-like taste.
 White hybrids like 'Easter Egg' are also widely available in seed catalogs.Continue to 3 of 9 below.

 03 of 09

-I randomly pooled home gardeners both in person and on the web, to share their eggplant enthusiasm.
-I am happy to report that even in less than ideal climates, eggplant lovers are persevering.
+We randomly pooled home gardeners both in person and on the web, to share their eggplant enthusiasm.
+We are happy to report that even in less than ideal climates, eggplant lovers are persevering.
 Although California and parts of the South have their pick of varieties and their harvests almost rival the most prolific zucchini, folks from Michigan to Maine voiced success with the shorter season Asian types.

-I've had great success with 'Thai Long Green'.
-Besides growing well in my zone 5b garden, its texture holds up well when cooked and it can withstand a light frost.
-A similar American varieties to try are 'Louisiana Long Green' or 'Green Banana'.
+We've had great success with 'Thai Long Green'.
+Besides growing well in our zone 5b garden, its texture holds up well when cooked and it can withstand a light frost.
+Similar American varieties to try are 'Louisiana Long Green' or 'Green Banana'.

 04 of 09